Acceptable Use Policy

 When sending email to existing customers and prospects, we strongly recommend the use of permission-based or opt-in lists.
 This approach is being widely adopted today and serves to enhance the value of the communication.
 We offer services that allow a company to build an opt-in list for email programs, as well as to supplement and maintain existing lists.

 Boomerang does not rent or sell mailing lists.
-We accept business from clients using third-party lists, but the client is solely responsible for these lists and their use must comply with the appropriate guidelines in this section.
+The client is solely responsible for their lists and their use must comply with the appropriate guidelines in this section.

 For every email, we require the sender to provide each recipient with the opportunity to opt-out, or choose not to receive similar communications in the future.
 Boomerang offers various opt-out services, including a managed reply mechanism with an opt-out acknowledgment for the recipient.
 Boomerang can also perform the list services needed to ensure that the recipients who opted-out do not receive similar mailings in the future.